Yo Yo

-Yo Yo, original title Yoyo, is a 1965 French comedy film directed by and starring Pierre Étaix.
+Yoyo, also referred to as Yo Yo, is a 1965 French comedy film directed by and starring Pierre Étaix.
 The story follows the son of a millionaire from the 1920s to the 1960s.
 After losing his fortune in the stock-exchange crash, he teams up with an equestrienne and becomes a circus clown.
 The film was entered into the 1965 Cannes Film Festival.

 Plot

-Yo Yo is the son of a 1920s billionaire who, although having everything he fancies and living in a cavernous old castle, is not happy, fancying the simple life of a beautiful circus actress.
-When the stock-exchange crashes, rendering him both poor and free, he joins the circus where his love interest is performing, and falls madly in love.
-They have a son who starts in the circus as a clown but later becomes a successful actor and uses his new wealth to buy back his father's castle.
+The father of Yoyo is a 1920s millionaire who, although having everything he fancies and living in a cavernous old chateau, is not happy, and still misses a beautiful circus performer whom he once loved.
+When the stock market crashes, rendering him both poor and free, he joins the circus with which his former love and their young son are working, and they renew their relationship.
+Their son Yoyo has begun in the circus as a clown, but later becomes a successful actor and uses his new wealth to buy back his father's chateau.